 Environment variables and deployment flows are fragile.

-From prototype to launch: get a missing-feature map, security review, deployment checklist, fix prompts, and repair quote.
+From prototype to launch: get a missing-feature map, security review, deployment checklist, repair briefs, and a repair-budget estimate.

 Highest leverage finding